Clicking Here will take you to Google, remember to hide your tracks

 Meaghan Whalen

 Meaghan Whalen joined Tahirih in 2022.
-As Director of Development in the national office, Meaghan helps support the organization in achieving its fundraising objectives.
-She brings over a decade of fundraising experience and is excited to collaborate with the wider team to further strengthen and advance the fundraising program and to cultivate meaningful relationships with Tahirih’s stakeholders.
-Before Tahirih, she served as a Major Gifts Officer of Food & Friends and as Assistant Director of Development with Jesuit Refugee Service/USA both in Washington, DC.
+As Director of Individual Giving, Meaghan helps support the organization in achieving its fundraising objectives.
+She brings over a decade of fundraising experience and is excited to collaborate with the wider team to continue further strengthening and advancing the fundraising program and to cultivate meaningful relationships with Tahirih’s stakeholders.

 “The vision of a gender-equal society and holistic, client-centered services provided for immigrant women and girls inspires my work at Tahirih.”